moderntribe/square-one/docs/theme/components/content_block.md

 ```

-And the panel controller using the  component
+And the Hero panel controller using the Content_Block component.

 ```php
 <?php